 Depends!
 We’ve outlined a few different options depending on how much time you can spare.
 All first-time visitors should spend a minimum of three days, and then depending on your interests and how much time you have, you can choose to add on additional days to explore other parts of Taiwan.
 The great part about the island is that there is so much to eat, see and do in such a small area (it’s heaven for bicyclists!)—so you get pack in a lot in a relatively short amount of time; however, you may end up not wanting to leave.

-The Essential Guide To Taiwan: Three Nights, Three Days (Taipei With A Day Trip To Shifen And Jiufen)
+The Essential Taiwan Travel Guide: Three Nights, Three Days (Taipei With A Day Tour/Trip To Shifen And Jiufen)

 To get a fair taste of what Taiwan has to offer, you’ll want to spend at least three days exploring—two of those days should be dedicated to Taipei, while one day should be spent on an excursion to Shifen and Jiufen (plan to spend all three nights in Taipei since Shifen and Jiufen are just an hour’s drive away and don’t have many options for hotels).